Overview of Current Basic Income Related Experiments (October 2017)

 GiveDirectly, a US-based charitable organization, has been providing unconditional cash transfers to poor residents of Kenya and Uganda since 2009, when it was founded by a team of economists who had become interested in the hypothesis that cash transfers are the most effective means to combat extreme poverty.
 Since this time, its practice of delivering cash grants directly to those in need has proven efficient and effective, earning the organization recognition as one of GiveWell’s top charities.

 In 2016, GiveDirectly announced a new ambition: the first long-term and large-scale randomized controlled trial (RCT) of universal basic income.
-The experiment will provide unconditional cash transfers to the residents of 200 villages, comprising about 26,000 people in total, with some receiving payments for up to 12 years.
+The experiment will provide unconditional cash transfers to the residents of 120 villages, comprising more than 16,000 people in total, with some receiving payments for up to 12 years.
 This makes the experiment the largest of its type, in terms of the number of individuals who will receive assistance, as well as the longest in duration .
 The cost of the experiment will amount to $3o million, most of which has been now raised by private donors.

 In contrast to all experiments taking place in developed nations, GiveDirectly’s experiment examines the impact of programs that are indeed universal–that is, in which the unconditional cash transfers are distributed to all individuals residing in the villages where the program will be implemented .